jons/life/README.md

     * `000` false
     * `111` true
     * `011` not-equal
-  * k is a 3-bit, unsigned integer
+  * `k` is a 3-bit, unsigned integer
-  * store the result to the result register, Rr
+  * store the result to the result register, `Rr`
   * if true then store 1, otherwise 0

-#### LOAD-INCREMENT
+#### LOAD-INCREMENT (LOI)

   `11` `uu` `ii` `jj`

   __reads a neighbor of x at offset i,j__

-  * the second bit pair, value u, is ignored. this should be considered an undefined region.
+  * the second bit pair `u` is ignored. this should be considered an undefined region.
-  * if the cell at offset i,j from x is live, then add 1 to the counter register, Rc
+  * if the cell at offset i,j from _x_ is live, then add 1 to the counter register, `Rc`
-  * i and j are 2-bit, _one's complement_ integers:
+  * `i` and `j` are 2-bit, _one's complement_ integers:
     * `00` zero
     * `01` one (e.g. right or down)
     * `10` negative one (e.g. left or up)
     * `11` negative zero. same as zero.
-  * whenever 1 is added to Rc and it was already at its max value of seven, Rc overflows to zero.
+  * whenever 1 is added to `Rc` and it was already at its max value of seven, `Rc` overflows to zero.
   * there is no overflow flag.

+## Implementation Detail

+__are off-grid cells dead? can i stop reading when i reach the edge?__

+like traditional life, reading cells off-grid is done by calling those locations dead, and not accessing what would be invalid memory. as can be seen in the read order illustration, it is possible in smaller grids to go beyond the extents of the acutal underlying memory and/or of the grid virtually superimposed on said memory, within the read of a single instruction word. for example, to the right when reading the first or second byte at bits 1 and 2, respectively. and it is possible even to come back into the grid when moving left to read bit 4 of byte 1 or bit 7 of byte 2. thus it is important not to short-circuit this read loop and guess that the resulting instruction will be a RET when done simply because the rest of the cells are off grid and thus dead, as that is contingent on both the memory layout at that time and how many instructions will be read.

+__how many instructions will be read, and can they be fetched in advance of execution?__

+the fetch cycle stops when it finds a RET, however, the astute reader of this document will have noted that either jump instruction could send the fetcher beyond the RET that it is imminently headed for. while this is so, the range of values that can be jumped to are constrained, and the operand is an immediate constant, not a variable read from the program. thus, the fetch cycle can be completed prior to the execution of any instruction, for any cell.

+__why does unconditional JUMP with a range of 0 overlap with RET?__

+this simplifies execution greatly. the JUMP operand can simply move to the program counter increment that would already be used, and which would default to 1 inside the machine. were you to overwrite PCI with 0, you would not increment the program counter, fetch your JUMP 0 again, and execute it again, resulting in an infinite loop. this is the logical equivalent of never processing again, therefore, RET is the perfect instruction with which to overlap.

+__i see some bias in how patterns influence the "drift" of live cells in the grid due to the choices made that define any or all of these instructions.__

+me too.

+__you execute a different program for each cell because of the relative positions in the machine fetch algorithm. suppose instead you were to find the extents of the whole grid, read it as just one program, and then execute that program on each cell?__

+indeed.